MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/break_2.md

 ---
 title: break
-description: Reference topic for the break command, which disassociates a shadow copy volume from VSS and makes it accessible as a regular volume. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the break command, which disassociates a shadow copy volume from VSS and makes it accessible as a regular volume. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article